Travis Rice

 Travis Rice (born October 9, 1982) is an American professional snowboarder.
 He is #13 on Snowboarder magazine's list of the 20 most influential snowboarders of the last 20 years.
-The 40-year-old has featured in more than twenty snowboarding films.
-Rice's biggest claim to fame was when he arrived at Snowboarder magazine's Superpark contest at Mammoth Mountain and launched a 'mammoth' of a backside rodeo across a 117-foot gap jump.
+The 41-year-old has featured in more than twenty snowboarding films.
+Rice's biggest claim to fame came when he arrived at Snowboarder magazine's Superpark contest at Mammoth Mountain and launched a 'mammoth' of a backside rodeo across a 117-foot gap jump.
 He has been considered "the Paul Revere" of the big mountain freestyle movement.
 In 2013, Rice was named the best contemporary snowboarder in the world by Red Bull; Rice was also hailed as one of the greatest snowboarders of all time by numerous writers and publications.

 Early life

 Rice was born in Jackson Hole, Wyoming.
 He was raised near Jackson Hole Mountain Resort, in Wilson, Wyoming where he continues to reside in the region.
 Raised as a skier by his father, Paul Rice, a member of Jackson Hole Ski Patrol, Rice initially did not understand the rave of the new sport springing up on his mountain.
 However, he soon caught on and joined the local team.

 He has a sister named Ashley Rice.
 His mother is Becky Rice.